 preparation.

 (The pastoral tool BREAKING THE BREAD OF THE WORD: A LECTIO DIVINA APPROACH TO THE SUNDAY & WEEKDAY LITURGY includes a prayerful study of the Sunday liturgy from various perspectives.
-For the Lectio Divina on the liturgy of the past week: September 17-23, 2023 please go to ARCHIVES Series 21 and click on “Ordinary Week 24”.
+For the Lectio Divina on the liturgy of the past week: March 16-22, 2025, 2025 please go to ARCHIVES Series 23 and click on Lent Week 2.”

 BIBLE READINGS